fwilkerson-pixel/Google_Data_Analytics_Bellabeat_Capstone/Smart-Health-Device-Case-Study.md

 * Very Active Minutes where highest on Monday and Tuesday.

+* Users are consistently wearing their devices throughout the entire day and night — not just for workouts.
+These devices are deeply integrated into their routines.

+* User behavior shows high engagement with sleep tracking features — users are not only wearing their devices at night but are generating structured, consistent sleep data.
+This reflects widespread interest in tracking and improving sleep quality.

+* Higher calorie expenditure is associated with more efficient sleep.

 ### Recommendations
 * Create app notifications for office/remote works and students.
 Inactivity reminders and smart nudges can target the most common times these users are sedentary during the day.
 This will motivate them to stay consistently active throughout the day. (e.g. every hour get up and walk a flight of stairs)